Andor: Recurring

 Malcolm Sinclair appears as Colonel Wullf Yularen, a character from various Star Wars media, who was previously portrayed by Robert Clarke in A New Hope and voiced by Tom Kane in Star Wars: The Clone Wars and Star Wars Rebels.
 In the final episode, Jonathan Aris, Sharon Duncan-Brewster and Eric MacLennan reprise their Rogue One roles as Senator Nower Jebel, Senator Tynnra Pamlo, and Private Tenzigo Weems respectively.
 Stephen Stanton reprises his voice of Admiral Raddus from Rogue One, while performed by James Henri-Thomas where the character was previously performed by Paul Kasey in Rogue One.

 Additional guest stars include Belle Swarc as Andor's sister Kerri; Lee Boardman and Stephen Wight as Kravas and Verlo, the Pre-Mor officers who are killed by Andor.
 David Hayman appears as the Chieftain of the Aldhani natives; and Nick Blood as Kimzi, a corporal in Aldhani.
 Adrian Rawlins appears as Rhasiv, a prison medic on Narkina 5.
 Alex Waldmann appears as Lieutenant Krole, a low-level Imperial officer carrying out crop audits on Mina-Rau.
 Marc Rissmann appears as Plutti, a member of Saw Gerrera's Partisans and Imperial spy.
 Josie Walker appears as a Force healer on Yavin IV.
+Dominic Weatherill appears as a Mudtrooper deployed on Ferrix.

 Sam Witwer provides the uncredited voice of the shoretrooper who arrests Andor on Niamos.
-(Note: As depicted in "Announcement") The Keredian brothers Dewi and Freedi Pamular are performed by Matt Lyons and Liam Cook, and voiced by Mike Quinn and Damian Farrell respectively.
+(Note: As depicted in "Announcement".)
+The Keredian brothers Dewi and Freedi Pamular are performed by Matt Lyons and Liam Cook, and voiced by Mike Quinn and Damian Farrell respectively.
 The narration for the "Welcome to Ghorman" video was provided by Wally Wingert.
 The alien Strang who attended Davo Sculdun's party is performed by Aidan Cook and voiced by Claire Roi Harvey.
 Senator Den Gane and Senator Nico are both performed by Caitlin Nicholas and voiced by Colin Purves.